IBM System Object Model: Comparison to COM

-The most notable difference between SOM and COM is support for inheritance—COM does not have any.
-It might seem odd that Microsoft produced an object library system that could not support one of the most fundamental concepts of OO programming; the main reason for this is that it is difficult to know where a base class exists in a system where libraries are loaded in a potentially random order.
-COM demands that the programmer specify the exact base class at compile time, making it impossible to insert other derived classes in the middle (at least in other COM libraries).
+A notable difference is support for inheritance.
+COM does not.
+Although may think it odd that Microsoft produced an object library technology that could not support such a fundamental concept of OO programming; the main reason is that it is difficult to know where a base class exists in memory where libraries are loaded in a order unknown at design time.
+COM demands that the programmer specify the exact base class at compile time, making it impossible to insert other derived classes in the middle; at least in other COM libraries.

-SOM instead uses a simple algorithm, looking for potential base classes by following the inheritance tree and stopping at the first one that matches; this is the basic idea behind inheritance in most cases.
+SOM instead uses an algorithm, looking for potential base classes by following the inheritance tree and stopping at the first one that matches.
+This is the idea behind inheritance in most cases.
 The downside to this approach is that it is possible that new versions of this base class may no longer work even if the API remains the same.
-This possibility exists in any program, not only those using a shared library, but a problem can become very difficult to track down if it exists in someone else's code.
-In SOM, the only solution is extensive testing of new versions of libraries, which is not always easy.
+This possibility exists in any program, not only those using a shared library, but a problem can become difficult to resolve if it exists in someone else's code.
+In SOM, the only solution is testing of new versions of libraries.

 While SOM and COM were contrapositioned by IBM, they were not mutually exclusive.
 In 1995 Novell contributed ComponentGlue technology to OpenDoc for Windows.
-This technology provided different means to integrate between COM- and SOM-based components.
+This technology provided different means to integrate between COM and SOM components.
 In particular, SOM objects can be made available to OLE2 applications by either late binding bridge (based on IDispatch) or COM interfaces having higher performance.
 In essence, SOM classes are implementing COM interfaces this way.